rose-collectionservices/collection-services-manual/14-ADMINISTRATIVE/readme.md

 The Manuscript Archivist leads the team, creates a work plan, sets goals, and directs student work.
 Each team member is assigned portions of the collection to process based on the work plan.
 This includes physical arrangement and foldering as well as description such as scope and content and biographical/historical notes.
 The Manuscript Archivist works closely with the students to ensure that the collections are being processed according to professional standards.
 The Manuscript Archivist is responsible for the arrangement plan, but processing students should feel confident to discuss other options and ideas with the Manuscript Archivist.
 As students work through their assignments, they may discover information or records that will alter the original arrangement plan.
 It is important to share such information so appropriate decisions can be made.
 Since each team member is responsible for discreet sections of the collection, communication is key to ensuring that relationships between sections are maintained and well described.

 The Manuscript Archivist generally is responsible for compiling the component level descriptions into a finding aid and creating the collection level description.
 However, as processing students gain more experience, the Manuscript Archivist may delegate some or all of this work.
 The Manuscript Archivist reviews the portions of the finding aids for which the processing students are responsible.
 The Archivist should share any changes or corrections with the students, particularly if these affect the physical arrangement of folders within the collection.
-When the finding aid is complete, the Manuscript Archivist will send it to other archivists and the curator responsible for acquiring the collection (See 5.3 Reviewing and Encoding Finding Aids for additional information).
+When the finding aid is complete, the Manuscript Archivist will send it to other archivists for review [see 6.3.2 Reviewing the Finding Aid](https://github.com/rose-collectionservices/collection-services-manual/tree/master/06-DESCRIPTION#632-reviewing-the-finding-aid).

 ### 14.1.2 Work Plans
 Work plans are the blueprints for processing a collection.
 The work plan outlines the arrangement of a collection, identifies a collection's preservation needs, and recommends appraisal and weeding actions.
 The work plan also includes estimates of the time needed to process the collection and processing assignments for each component.
 The work plan will also contain information found in the collection file, including restrictions placed on the materials and important information about the creator or the custodial history of the collection that may affect processing.
 As processing proceeds, team members will record decisions and changes that alter or add complexity to the original plan.
 The work plan is a living document for the duration of the project and is not considered complete until the project is finished.
 The work plan template is available here.